Very important notice about the Javalib¶

 Scala Native repositories maintain a linear merge-free history on the master branch.
 All of the incoming pull requests are merged using squash and merge policy (i.e. one merged pull request corresponds to one squashed commit to the master branch.)

 You do not need to squash commits manually.
-It’s typical to add new commits to the PR branch to accomodate changes that were suggested by the reviewers.
+It’s typical to add new commits to the PR branch to accommodate changes that were suggested by the reviewers.
 Squashing things manually and/or rewriting history on the PR branch is all-right as long as it’s clear that concerns raised by reviewers have been addressed.

 Maintaining a long-standing work-in-progress (WIP) branch requires one to rebase